Financial Advisor Prospecting: Strategies That Work

 Engage your existing client base for referrals

 Encourage loyal clients and family members to refer potential leads based on the strong relationship they have with you.
-A study by Texas Tech University reveals that 83% of satisfied customers are willing to refer products or services, but only 29% actually do.
+A study by Texas Tech University found that 83% of satisfied customers are willing to refer products or services, but only 29% actually do.

 Build next-generation relationships with younger clients

-Implementing these approaches can effectively tap into a sizable market that's expected to inherit over $30 trillion from baby boomers in the coming years.
+The stakes are large: this generation is expected to inherit over $30 trillion from baby boomers in the coming years.

 Hosting Virtual Events